rantrek/Dog-Breeds/README.md

 ## Program

-The program is written in Python.
+The program is written in Python using Jupyter Notebook and run in Google colab.

 ## Techniques